zakmoCA/Command-line-Pomodoro-Timer/README.md

 - Handling exceptions

 The design of this feature involved a high level overview of what processes would be needed, and then a step by step;
-- user input
+- User input
-- way to display user input as a countdown timer
+- Way to display user input as a countdown timer

 Step by step this would require:
-1. getting appropriate user input, by ensuring the user entered only digits
+1. Getting appropriate user input, by ensuring the user entered only digits
-2. converting this user input to integer type
+2. Converting this user input to integer type
-3. using either control flow or exception handling to ensure the program (feature) runs until appropriate input has been attained
+3. Using either control flow or exception handling to ensure the program (feature) runs until appropriate input has been attained

 The functionality for this feature is provided by the run_pomodoro.py and pomodoro_length.py modules, although it is executed by the start function in start_pomodoro.py.
 Code below.
 ![pomodoro_length.py]()